How to Reject a Job Applicant Politely

 When to Reject a Job Applicant

-Applicants for any job spend considerable time updating their resumes and writing cover letters when approaching you about your posted job opening.
-They deserve the consideration of a reply from you that you have received their application materials.
+Applicants for any job spend considerable time updating their resumes and writing cover letters when approaching you about your posted job opening,.Whether they apply online or send their credentials via mail which is becoming less frequent, they deserve the consideration of a reply from you.
+You need to acknowledge that you have received their application materials.
 This process is easily automated in this online application world.

 They also need to understand the next steps in your hiring process.
 So, they need your notification about whether they were selected for an interview.
 You may notify the applicants that they were not selected for an interview in the same letter wherein you acknowledge receipt of their application if your selection process moves quickly.

 However, if yours moves at the speed of many employers, you will need to send the initial receipt of the application materials and a second letter that rejects the job applicant for an interview.